MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 False (default) - When a document is shared with an external user, bob@contoso.com, it can be accepted by any user with access to the invitation link in the original e-mail.
 True - User must accept this invitation with bob@contoso.com.

+> [!NOTE]
+> Even though setting the value is instant (if you first run **Set-SPOTenant -RequireAcceptingAccountMatchInvitedAccount $True**, and then **Get-SPOTenant -RequireAcceptingAccountMatchInvitedAccount**, True should be returned), the functionality isn't turned on immediately.
+It may take up to 24 hours to take effect.

 ```yaml
 Type: Boolean